-This contest is open to New York State high school students.
-Selected plays will be performed during the 2020 NYSTEA Student Conference at the Villa Roma Resort, January, 2020.
+This contest is open to students of NYSTEA members.
+Selected plays are performed during the 2020 NYSTEA Student Conference at the Villa Roma Resort, January, 2020.
 Visit the Student Conference page for more information on attending the conference.

 The deadline for submissions is Saturday, June 1st, 2019.

 Follow the guidelines below to format your play.
 Use the submission form at the bottom of the page to submit your play after you’ve proof-read and double checked the formatting!

 Again, the deadline for submissions is June 1st, 2019.
 Questions?
 Email the Playwriting Committee.

 Teachers and Advisors: Become part of the Panel of Readers!
 Application deadline is March 30th, 2019.
 If selected, you will be notified by April 15th, 2019.
 You receive your portion of plays to read and score by June 15th, 2019.
 All scores must be submitted by August 1st, 2019.

 - Scripts are to be 5 minutes in length (be sure to time your piece).

 - Be very specific with setting and stage directions.